haha150/wTesla-IOS/README.md

 ### Alternative 1: Steps to login with refresh token

-1. Generate your token following [this]
+1. Generate your token following [this](https://tesla-api.timdorr.com/api-basics/authentication).
 2. Copy the refresh_token
 3. Provide the refresh_token in the app login page, you only need to this one time
 4. Enjoy